-The ‘build your own’ website would have separate lists of the different types of item – one for each category.
+The WooCommerce build your own website would have separate lists of the different types of items – one for each category.
 For example, the pizza example would start with a list of bases, followed by a list of sauce choices, and so on.
-Customers could add as many of each option as they like to the cart, all from one page.
+Customers could add as many extras as they like to the cart, all from one page.

-There’s something depressing about buying a hamper as a gift when you don’t get to choose what’s in it!
-Whether you’re buying a food, beauty or gift hamper, it’s far better to build your own hamper with items that you you know loved one will enjoy.
+There’s something depressing about buying a basket/hamper as a gift when you don’t get to choose what’s in it!
+Whether you’re buying a food, beauty or gift basket, it’s far better to build your own gift basket with items that you know your loved one will enjoy.

-You can use WooCommerce to develop a custom hamper website.
-Create 3 categories: one for the hamper or box options; one listing all the foods/gifts/cosmetics/etc. to fill the hamper; and one with the padding and wrapping options.
-Customers can choose their hamper options and add all the individual elements to the cart, creating their own custom gift hamper.
+You can use WooCommerce to develop a custom gift basket website.
+This might involve creating 3 separate categories: one for the hamper or box options; one listing all the foods/gifts/cosmetics/etc to fill the gift basket; and one with the padding and wrapping options.
+Customers can choose their options and add all the individual elements to the cart, creating their own custom gift basket.